javapathfinder/jpf-wiki-sync/GSoC-2020-Project-Ideas.md

 **Difficulty:** Medium
 **Required skills:** Java programming and knowledge of model checking
-**Preferred skills:** Java programming and knowledge of model checking
 **Expected outcomes:** SMT solution to data-race that avoids state exploration

 <!-- #### Environment and Test Case Generation for Symbolic Execution